English Willow Cleft: A Comprehensive Guide From Cleft to Cricket Bat

 Binding the Handle

-The handle is then wrapped with binding to provide comfort and better control for the batter before the grip is added.
+The handle is then wrapped with a binding to provide comfort and better control for the batter before the grip is added.

 This grip is crucial for reducing the impact of vibrations on the batter's hands and ensuring a firm hold on the bat.